 Marketing media mix.

 Multi-media isn’t just a buzz word – it’s a reality.
-Few other industry’s offer such a variety of effective marketing mediums to fuel your recruiting campaign.
+Few other industry’s offer such a variety of effective financial advisor marketing mediums to fuel your recruiting campaign.
 At your disposal you have print (magazines), direct mail, email and the phone.
 Each method offers unique access to a universe of over 1.5 million advisors.
 So which method should you use?
 The answer is likely all of them.
 The fact is, different producers will respond to different forms of media.
 Younger computer savvy advisors may prefer email.
 More traditional advisors may prefer print or the phone.
 And let’s not forget that direct mail is the only marketing method that provides access to every producer in the market (no spam filters, no do not call registry… you get the idea).
 Regardless of which media you chose, make sure you can track results and measure return on investment (ROI).
 Producers are valuable to us in production overrides.
 Simply put, a good recruiting campaign is one that makes you more money than it cost you.